kosniaz/today_i_learned/README.md

 # Rasa actions server issues

 Today I was working on adding a user story on Theano, our covid va chatbot.
 All I had to do was to override the `validate()` method, which was called once per turn while chatbot is in executing a form.
 The aim was to add handling of a special case in forms where the user could ask for location-specific data: sometimes user asked for city-specific data.
+First I had to find the correct version of validate to modify.
+Normally, I would have searched in the repo of `rasa-sdk`.
+But as my current version was not in any of the repo tags, I couldn't just go find the exact version of validate running.
+Then I realized that all rasa code resides in my `venv/lib/site-packages` directory.
+So all I had to do was run `rg "def validate(" path/to/my/venv` and to find the file where validate is defined.

+After I spent some time just to realize my code is available freely at my venv, I had to do the job inside the function, and then it would be over.
+However, as brief_country was a pre-filled slot, `validate()` was run twice (as pointed out [on the forum](https://forum.rasa.com/t/slots-get-filled-twice-in-formaction/13660/8), validate is run twice in the begging of the form, if there is a prefilled slot).
+Aaaand there I had another iteration on trying to solve this thing.
+Ideas were:

+1) check the tracker for past actions, and dont utter the desired message if validation action has already run this dialogue turn
+2) set a slot to count if validation has been run again this turn
+3) check utterances object, in case it holds everything not uttered yet

+Some 3 hours later, none of those worked.
+Reason was that the tracker object wasn't updated with the form actions, probably because they all belonged to the rule/form policy.
+All the tracker knows is that the `covid_statistics_form` is run.

+So I ended up using a global dict of `{"client_id" : last_turn_where_validation_was_run}`

 # Next up